digitalvectorz/ccarps/Prejudice.md

 You have sworn an oath to do or not to do something whatever the oath you take it seriously.
 If you didn't it would not be a prejudice.
 This trait is a specially appropriate for knights holy men and fanatics

 The point value of a vow should be directly related to the inconvenience it causes you the GM is the final judge some examples minor vow, silence during daylight hours vegetarianism chastity yes for game purposes this is minor negative 5 points

-* Major vow: use no edge weapons keep silence at all times never sleep indoors own no more than your horse can carry negative 10 points.
+* _Major vow_: use no edge weapons keep silence at all times never sleep indoors own no more than your horse can carry negative 10 points.
-* Great vow: never refuse any request for aid, always fight with the wrong hand hunt a given foe until you destroy him, challenge every knight you meet to combat. negative 15 points
+* _Great vow_: never refuse any request for aid, always fight with the wrong hand hunt a given foe until you destroy him, challenge every knight you meet to combat. negative 15 points